PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 so the generated TFLite artifact is not promoted without the required accuracy comparison.

+`efficientnet-lite4-11-int8.onnx` remains an active Tier 1 accuracy non-pass with the normalized reason `onnxruntime_u8s8_saturating_pair_accumulation`.
+Its input Transpose and QuantizeLinear outputs match exactly, while the first QLinearConv is the first divergent tensor.
+The model combines UINT8 activations with INT8 weights.
+On the validation host, ONNX Runtime's CPU kernel performs saturating signed 16-bit pair accumulation for this U8S8 path, whereas the direct TFLite compatibility lowering computes the mathematical integer convolution before requantization.
+A minimal 520-channel reproduction using activation `255` and weight `-127` yields mathematical accumulator output `129`, but ONNX Runtime returns `212`, consistent with clipping each two-product sum to `-32768` before the final accumulation.
+Emulating that host-specific SIMD behavior with a large expanded graph would degrade portability and pipeline efficiency, so no such approximation is emitted.
+The fixed-seed final output remains below the required `1e-1` maximum absolute-error ceiling, but it stays a non-pass because the stricter cosine-similarity gate is not satisfied.

 The root-only Tier 2 gate at commit `ad1d508` contains 113 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier2_root_ad1d508.json`: 80 passed, 4 conversion errors, 3 timeouts, 6 accuracy failures, and 20 missing